opensourcewatch/opensourcewatch/narrative.md

 Dec 27th
+Three running processes:
+1. Scrape Ruby Gems
+2. Scrape Users
+3. Poll commits and associate with users

+Bottleneck is number of requests per hour allowed by Github.

+Dec 27th
+Adding contributors count for each gem so we can estimate number of requests needed every polling period.

+Dec 27th
 Hitting Github 300 times continuously results in a 429 (too many requests).
 If we can do a request a second then we are making 60 requests a minute or 3600 an hour.
 Somewhere in this ballpark.
 This is a major problem.
 How can we get around this?